-The Performance Studies Department can provide financial support for props or other supplies needed for the performances.
-Work with the DGS and production coordinator about budget; all prop expenses must be turned in to the Business Coordinator for reimbursement.
-Inquire with the Business Coordinator about getting a tax exempt form for purchases.
+The Performance Studies Department provides financial support for props or other supplies needed for the graduate performances.
+All prop expenses must be turned in to the Business Administrator for reimbursement.
+Inquire with the Business Administrator about the budget, including getting a tax-exempt form for purchases.